• Skip to primary navigation

 Whereas some babies are diagnosed with cerebral palsy at birth or the first six months of life due to apparent signs, toddlers with cerebral palsy are often diagnosed when they enter the walking stage.

-How to Know if Your Toddler has Cerebral Palsy
+How to Know if Your Toddler Has Cerebral Palsy

 Milestones by Age One